drduh/YubiKey-Guide/README.md

 See [Verifying authenticity of Debian CDs](https://www.debian.org/CD/verify) for more information.

+## Create bootable USB device

-Connect a portable storage device and identify the device path - this guide uses `/dev/sdc` throughout, but this value may differ on your system.
+Connect a storage device and identify the device path.
+This guide uses `/dev/sdc` throughout, but this value may differ on your system.

 > [!WARNING]
 > The following `dd` commands erase and overwrite the selected device.
 Check the device path before continuing!